 | Jay : game learning : ideas : speed and smarts |

 By a brute force method, I mean, rather vaguely, a technique that emphasizes calculation over knowledge.
-Deep Blue includes a lot of chess knowledge, and the knowledge is essential to its performance, but its search tree is huge compared to its knowledge base.
+Deep Blue included a lot of chess knowledge, and the knowledge was essential to its performance, but its search tree was huge compared to its knowledge base.

 The first rule of brute force is that the more you have of it, the more you can do with it.
-"If brute force don't work, ya ain't usin' enough of it."
+“If brute force don’t work, ya ain’t usin’ enough of it.”
 In 1975, many chess players thought that chess computers would never reach master strength.
 In 1985, the barrier was grandmaster strength.
 In 1995, the barrier was the world champion.
-Every time, it turned out that faster computers--more brute force--crossed the hurdle.
+Every time, it turned out that faster computers—more brute force—broke through the barrier.

 How broadly are brute force methods applicable?
 IBM's Deep Blue web site suggests data mining, molecular dynamics and financial analysis as suitable domains for brute-force attack.
 Many, many other domains are candidates as well; for example, design domains, like VLSI design, often have appropriate problems.
 Surprising applications exist too: Matt Ginsberg's bridge program GIB relies on a brute force method for card play, although knowledge-based methods had usually been considered necessary.